PauseAI/pauseai-website/src/posts/xrisk.md

 The problem of getting an AI to want what we want is called the _alignment problem_.
 This is not a hypothetical problem - there are [many examples](https://www.youtube.com/watch?v=nKJlF-olKmg) of AI systems learning to want the wrong thing.

-The examples from the video linked above can be funny or cute, but if a superintelligent system is built, and it will have a goal that is even _a little_ different from what we want it to have, it could have disastrous consequences.
+The examples from the video linked above can be funny or cute, but if a superintelligent system is built, and it has have a goal that is even _a little_ different from what we want it to have, it could have disastrous consequences.

 ## What a superintelligent AI can do

-You might think that an AI is locked inside a computer, and therefore can't do anything.
+You might think that an superintelligent AI would be locked inside a computer, and therefore can't affect the real world.
 However, we tend to give AI systems access to the internet, which means that they can do a lot of things:

 - [Hack into other computers](/cybersecurity-risks), including all smartphones, laptops, server parks, etc. It could use the sensors of these devices as its eyes and ears, having digital senses everywhere.